Drwuu/n8n-saas/DEPLOYMENT-CHECKLIST.local.md

 - ✅ DNS records configured and propagated
 - ✅ SSH access to VPS working
 - ✅ SSH keys configured (optional but recommended)
-- ✅ `prod.env` file ready for transfer
+- ✅ `.env.prod` file ready for transfer
 - ✅ Can connect to VPS for deployment